 Built by shipwrights in 1834 for whaling merchant William Rotch Jr., the Rotch-Jones-Duff (RJD) House and Garden Museum epitomizes the “brave houses and flowery gardens” described by Herman Melville in Moby-Dick.
 Greek Revival in style, it was designed by architect Richard Upjohn, a founder and first president… read more

 Looking to plan a special event in a beautiful garden setting?
-Call the museum for more information on venue rentals [read more]
+Call the museum for more information on our unique facility. [read more]

 The Rose Garden